-Dr. Barber received a Bachelors of Science (BS) in Computer Engineering at the University of South Carolina – Columbia (USC), a Masters of Science (MS) in Systems Engineering/Engineering Management at George Washington University (GWU), a Masters of Business Administration (MBA) from the Kogod School of Business at American University, a Doctorate in Engineering from the School of Engineering and Applied Science (SEAS) at GWU, and a Post-Graduate Certificate in Organizational Development from Georgetown University (GU).
+Dr. Barber received a Bachelors of Science (BS) in Computer Engineering at the University of South Carolina – Columbia (USC), a Masters of Science (MS) in Systems Engineering at George Washington University (GWU), a Masters of Business Administration (MBA) from the Kogod School of Business at American University, a Doctorate in Engineering from the School of Engineering and Applied Science (SEAS) at GWU, and a Post-Graduate in Organizational Development from Georgetown University (GU).
 Dr. Barber also holds numerous technical and management certifications to include a Certified Systems Engineering Professional (CSEP) from the International Council of Systems Engineering (INCOSE), a Certified Business Analysis Professional (CBAP) from the International Institute of Business Analysis (IIBA), and a Professional Engineering Management (PEM) certification from the American Society of Engineering Management (ASEM).
 He also holds a Risk Management Professional (RMP), a Professional in Business Analysis (PBA), and a Project Management Professional (PMP) certification from the Project Management Institute (PMI), among other critical technical certifications.

 Complex Systems Modeling, Technical Uncertainty, Failure Analysis, Reliability Studies

-ENSE 621 - Systems Engineering Concepts and Processes
+ENSE 621 - Systems Engineering Concepts and Processes – A Model Based Approach

-ENSE 627 - Systems Quality and Robustness
+ENPM 808V - Systems Quality and Robustness